brentvollebregt/nitratine.net/posts/encryption-and-decryption-in-python/post.md

 Using the [cryptography](https://cryptography.io/en/latest/) module in Python, we will use an implementation of AES called [Fernet](https://cryptography.io/en/latest/fernet/) to encrypt data.
 I will also show you how to keep keys safe and how to use these methods on files.

 ## Installing cryptography
-Since Python does not come with anything that can encrypt files, we will need to use a third party module.
+Since Python does not come with anything that can encrypt files, we will need to use a third-party module.

 [PyCrypto](https://github.com/dlitz/pycrypto) is quite popular but since it does not offer built wheels, if you don't have Microsoft Visual C++ Build Tools installed, you will be told to install it.
 Instead of installing extra tools just to build this, I will be using the cryptography module.
 To install this, execute: